Convoy S12 Flashlight Review

 User Interface and Operation

-Neither the Convoy official page nor the BangGood page describes the UI of this light.
+Neither the Convoy official page nor the BangGood page describes the user interface of this light.
 And with no manual, I’m kind of just free-wheeling it.
-That said, it’s probably mostly like other single switch Convoys – the T2 for example.
+That said, it’s probably mostly like other single switch Convoys – the T2, for example.
 This does not seem to be Biscotti.
 And it’s exactly like the M21B I just reviewed.

 State Action Result